sarbjot-14/serverless-aws-web-app/README.md

 are loaded in the user's browser.
 JavaScript executed in the browser sends and receives data from a public backend API built using Lambda and API Gateway.
 Amazon Cognito provides user management and authentication functions to secure the backend API.
 Finally, DynamoDB provides a persistence layer where data can be stored by the API's Lambda function.

+## How to use

+1. Sign up
+2. Confirm via email (verfication code)
+3. Hail a unicorn